IrisZhuDev/flicker-task/README.md

 ## API in use

-This project used flickr.people.getInfo and flickr.people.getPublicPhotos to get photos and user profile from from Nasa's account.
+This project used flickr.people.getInfo and flickr.people.getPublicPhotos to get photos and user profile from Nasa's account.

 ## Sorting and filtering

 ### Sort
-Fetched photo from Flicker API are sorted by title in ascending order by default.
+Photos from Flicker API are sorted by title in ascending order by default.
 Click on the menu button to toggle the sidebar.
-Click on ascending or descing button to change sorting order of photos.
+Click on ascending or descending button to change sorting order of photos.

 ### Search
-Input value into the search component.
-Photos will be filtered by the input string(searching in titles).
+Photos will be filtered by the input string from the search bar(search in titles).

 ## Development server